19hours/sg-statutes/Acts/Legal Profession Act.md

 (f) for payment of any other sums properly payable out of the Fund by virtue of this section.

-(10) If in any year there has been neither an application for a grant from the Fund nor a grant made from the Fund, the Council may, in its discretion, transfer from the Fund all interest, dividends and other accretions of capital arising from the Fund or any part thereof to a fund of the Society established for the purposes of purchasing or maintaining a library for the use of the members of the Society.
+(10) If in any year no grant is made from the Fund, and there is no application for a grant from the Fund that is pending at the end of that year, the Council may, in its discretion, transfer from the Fund all interest, dividends and other accretions of capital arising from the Fund or any part thereof to a fund of the Society established for the purposes of purchasing or maintaining a library for the use of the members of the Society.

+[Act 16 of 2016 wef 01/08/2016]

 (11) Where it is proved to the satisfaction of the Council that any person has sustained loss in consequence of dishonesty on the part of —